 What is a Free Clinic?

-Free Clinics are private, non-profit, community or faith-based organizations that provide medical, dental, pharmaceutical, and/or mental health services at little or no cost to uninsured and underinsured people through the use of volunteer health professionals, community volunteers, and partnerships with other health providers.
-As of August 2012, there are 30 known Free Clinics operating in Washington State, as well as 5 start-up clinics and 6 Project Access organizations.
-The WFCA estimates that these clinics provided healthcare services to as many as 60,000 patient visits in 2011 alone.
-No two Free Clinics are alike, and the development of each clinic is guided by the community to meet identified health care needs using the community’s unique assets and resources.
+Free clinics are private, non-profit, community or faith-based organizations that provide medical, dental, pharmaceutical, and/or mental health services at little or no cost to uninsured and underinsured people through the use of volunteer health professionals, community volunteers and partnerships with other health providers.
+As of August 2012, there were 30 known free clinics operating in Washington State, as well as five start-up clinics and six Project Access organizations.
+The WHAA estimates that these clinics provide healthcare services to over 100,000 patients annually.
+No two free clinics are alike, and the development of each clinic is guided by the community to meet identified health care needs using the community’s unique assets and resources.

-The Washington Free Clinic Association, founded in 2008, is a private, non-profit 501c3 tax-exempt organization whose mission is to strengthen and support the Free Clinics of Washington through advocacy, education and professional networking.
-As with any professional industry, the individuals involved benefit from having an Association to represent and promote them, as well as to facilitate networking and circulation of best practices.
+The Washington Healthcare Access Alliance is a private, non-profit organization.
+Our mission is to strengthen and support the free clinics of Washington through advocacy, education and professional networking.
+As with any professional industry, the individuals involved benefit from having an association to represent and promote them, as well as to facilitate networking and circulation of best practices.